fanto237/subh/README.md

 A library online platform for borrowing books and administration users and books

 ## About the project
-This application has been developed as part of a school module proposed by the [University Bremerhaven](https://www.hs-bremerhaven.de/start/) for learning in web application.
+⋅⋅⋅This application has been developed as part of a school module proposed by the [University Bremerhaven](https://www.hs-bremerhaven.de/start/) for learning in web application.

-The knowledge in Java EE, JavaServer Faces, Contexts and Dependency Injection and Hibernate has been improved and was necessary for the realization of this project.
+⋅⋅⋅The knowledge in Java EE, JavaServer Faces, Contexts and Dependency Injection and Hibernate has been improved and was necessary for the realization of this project

-##Project Structures
+## Project Structures
 * ``/beans :`` here are all ``@ManagedBeans`` classes implemented.
 The ``loginBean`` is present in almost all others beans as ``ManagedProperty``, with scope ``SessionScoped`` and carry the current user.

 * ``/dataAccessObjects :`` here are all classes need for transactions on the database and the hibernate calls.